 Sydney surged ahead after 2012, but the recent falls have wiped out a couple of years of gains.
 Melbourne also ran strongly.
 Perth is a standout for mediocre performance, still at GFC levels in real terms.
 Hobart has rallied recently, while Canberra is holding its gains.
 There is no one national market moving in a uniform way, and comparisons in the same city or suburb depend on the type of properties sold.

-Ashley’s chart shows rate movements and recessions, but he can’t show the changing lending policies in a chart.
+Owen’s chart shows rate movements and recessions, but he can’t show the changing lending policies in a chart.
 A couple of years ago, APRA became worried about too much investor interest-only lending, since the principal was not paid off, and introduced credit rationing.
 This was a mixed blessing for the banks, as it gave them permission to increase rates on their fixed rate mortgages.
 Then the Royal Commission found that banks and mortgage brokers had breached so-called responsible lending laws.
 These require banks to ensure borrowers accurately disclose their assets and liabilities, and the Commission revealed common practices of fudging the numbers by ignoring expenses and exaggerating income.
-Bankers have become much stricter in who they lend to and what they require.
+Bankers have since become much stricter in who they lend to and what they require.

 What is the outlook?